OatsRx/pokemon-card-selling-site/README.md

 ## Deployment
 Source code for this application was sent to Github during development and linked to Heroku through a master branch that automatically commits from GitHub with environment variables being added manually to Heroku.
-Through development the app was deploying through GitPod on Opera and requires installation of the requirements.txt
+Through development the app was deploying through GitPod on Chrome.

+To run app in development install requirements.txt for full functionality.

+The sqlite database was changed during deployment to postgress to

 ## Credits
 ### Media